 - 2 large egg whites

 - 1/3 teaspoon salt

-- Put blanched almonds in a food processor and pulse until almonds are completely ground into a smooth meal.
+- Process blanched almonds in a food processor until the almonds become a smooth meal.

-- Add the sifted icing sugar, egg whites, almond extract, and salt and pulse until the mixture is very smooth and well combined.
-Turn paste out onto a countertop or board dusted with confectioners' sugar and knead gently into a ball.
+- Add sifted confectioner's sugar, egg whites, almond extract, and salt; pulse until the mixture is smooth and homogenous.
+Turn the paste out onto a countertop or board dusted with confectioners' sugar and knead gently into a ball.
 If you wish to color your almond paste, you can knead in a few drops of gel food dye at this point.

-- Place finished almond paste in plastic, then place it in an airtight container in the fridge or freezer.
-This recipe can stay in the fridge for up to one month or in the freezer for three months.
+- Wrap the finished almond paste in plastic, then place it in an airtight container in the fridge or freezer.
+Your paste will keep in the fridge for one month or in the freezer for three months.

 - 2 cups prepared almond paste

 - Knead the almond paste against the sides of a large bowl to soften it and then mix in egg whites with your hands until well combined.
 This will be quite messy.

 - Knead in confectioners' sugar 1 cup at a time, taking care to incorporate each cup fully before adding the next.

 - Add vanilla extract and knead until the marzipan is very smooth and soft, but not tacky.
 If the marzipan is sticky, knead in additional tablespoons of confectioners' sugar until you achieve the right consistency.
 At this point, you can knead in a few drops of gel food coloring to color the marzipan.